brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 +----------------------+------+---------+-------------+------+--------------+-----------------------+---------------------------------+
 </pre>

-And finally spine-3-1 installs routes to the positively disaggregated prefixes in the routing information base (RIB):
+And finally spine-3-1 installs routes to the positive disaggregate prefixes in the routing information base (RIB):

 <pre>